-Value Based Management is a strategic, organizational approach that focuses on maximizing value, which is often taken to be long-term shareholder value.
+In work, Value Based Management is a strategic, organizational approach that focuses on maximizing value.
+Value is often taken to mean long-term shareholder value.

 The core tenant of the approach is that organizations should maximize the value of their discounted future cash flows.
 This means adopting a longer term horizon than many organizations do and not simply focusing on profitability.
 In order to create value, organizations need to ensure they only invest in projects and products that provide a return on capital greater than the organization’s cost of capital.

 By doing this, they can ensure that they will generate a positive return on capital, and in doing so ensure they can return dividends to investors.
 Of course, a by product of this strategic approach is that organizations create an incentive to redirect benefits or returns to shareholders from other stakeholders.
 Over the past half century this has manifest itself through things like the stagnation of working wages, the degrading of the environment and the erosion in supplier stability and fair treatment.